theinventorshouse/pxt-microbit/docs/projects/states-of-matter/code.md

 # Code

-Have you ever tried to build the boardgame "Operation"?
-Let's try making a game where you control atmospheric temperature!
+Have you ever tried to represent the states of matter?
+Let's try make an experiment that represents atmospheric temperatures!

 Experiment 1: